Melissa Reese: Guns N' Roses

 Reese after a Guns N' Roses concert in 2016.

 Reese joined Guns N' Roses in March 2016 as the band's second keyboardist, replacing Chris Pitman, while also playing synthesizer, sub-bass, background vocals, and programming for all electronic sounds during live performances.
 She first performed with the band on the Not in This Lifetime...
 Tour.
 Upon joining the band, she had two weeks to learn 50 songs to prepare for the tour, working 15 hours a day to learn them.
 Reese described how she joined the band, stating "They knew of me as a producer and heard about my poetry work.
 I knew a lot of people in their camp.
 It just came up as an idea: what about her?
 I thought it was a joke."
 Axl later called her composing partner Brain, and asked "Do I have your blessing on this? [...]
 Can she pull it off?"

-As well as singing backing vocals, Reese's role in the band has been described as the "enhancer", using Akai samplers among other tools to produce sounds from Chinese Democracy songs, as well as playing the Moog synthesizer on "Paradise City".
+As well as singing backing vocals, Reese's role in the band has been described as the "enhancer", using Akai samplers among other tools to produce sounds from Chinese Democracy songs, and playing the Moog synthesizer on "Paradise City".
 Speaking of her role, she stated "I don't want to get in the way of these songs.
 On the keys, I add sonic layers to thicken our sound, without sticking out like a sore thumb.
 Anything from synths [to] organic patches and samples."
 She first appears with the band on "Absurd" and "Hard Skool", released in 2021.